 Message in a Bottle Myths Debunked

-Even real-life message in a bottle stories requires some suspension of disbelief, and because of that, several myths have snuck into the popular consciousness, right under our critical radars.
+But I also found that even real-life message in a bottle stories requires some suspension of disbelief.
+Because of that, several message in a bottle myths have snuck into the popular consciousness, right under our critical radars.

 Often, these myths are repeated by some of our biggest information outlets, like Wikipedia (which of course can be edited by anyone–no credentials required)–so we can be forgiven for thinking they might be true.